 Gravitational Form Factors: Knowledge of the GPDs facilitated the development of a novel technique to employ the correspondence of the GPDs to the gravitational form factors (GFFs) through the moments of the GPDs.
-The GFFs are form factors of the nucleon matrix element of the energy-momentum tensor and are related to the mechanical properties of the proton.
+The GFF are form factors of the nucleon matrix element of the energy-momentum tensor and are related to the mechanical properties of the proton.
 The Fourier transform over their t-dependence can be related to the distribution of forces, of mass, and of angular momentum.
 The femto-scale images obtained will provide an intuitive understanding of the fundamental properties of the proton, and how they arise from the underlying quarks and gluon degrees of freedom as described by the QCD theory of spin-1/2 quarks and spin-1 gluons.
 This is one of the most important goals in nuclear physics.
-The feasibility of this program has been demonstrated at experiments at lower energy, and expected results at the EIC have been simulated.
+The feasibility of this program has been demonstrated and expected results have been simulated.
+It is worth pointing out that through this connection, processes at the femtometer scale are expressed in units of everyday life, such as forces (Newton) and pressure (Pascal).

-Mechanical Properties of Particles: In the QCD studies, it has been realized that the matrix elements, and the quark and gluon GFF, measured through DIS momentum sum rule and also the source for gravitational fields of the nucleon, play important roles in understanding the spin and mass decomposition.
-The interpretation of the GFF D(t) in terms of mechanical properties has most recently generated much interest as its relations to deeply virtual Compton scattering (DVCS) and deeply virtual meson production (DVMP) have been established.
-Moreover, the
+Mechanical Properties of Particles: In the QCD studies, it has been realized that the matrix elements, and the form factors of the quark and gluon energy momentum tensor (EMT), measured through DIS momentum sum rule and also the source for gravitational fields of the nucleon, play important roles in understanding the spin and mass decomposition.
+The interpretation of the EMT form factor D(t) in terms of mechanical properties has most recently generated much interest as its relation to deeply virtual Compton scattering (DVCS) and deeply virtual meson production (DVMP), has been established.
+Moreover, the gluon form factors of the EMT are directly accessible through near-threshold heavy-quarkonium production as well.
+Furthermore, the beam charge asymmetry in DVCS with a future positron beam will have important impact in directly accessing the D(t) form factor [9].
+Figure 10 shows examples of estimated normal and shear force distributions inside the proton that will become accessible with the EIC.